nammayatri/nammayatri/Backend/README.md

 Aside from Nix, you also need:

-1. Install [Docker](https://www.docker.com/products/docker-desktop/) (we use docker-compose for running external services dependencies).
+1. Install [Docker](https://www.docker.com/products/docker-desktop/) (we use docker-compose, via [arion], for running external services dependencies).
     - If you are on macOS, open *Docker -> Preferences... -> Resources -> File Sharing* in Docker Desktop and add `/nix/store` to the list of shared folders.
 1. Install [Xcode](https://developer.apple.com/xcode/), if you are on macOS.